Zhongnanhai: History

 After the CCP's Capture of Beijing in 1949, the party's senior leadership began plans to relocate their headquarters to the old capital, but they did not initially agree on the location of their central workplace.
-Mao Zedong and the other party leaders initially made their headquarters at Xiangshan Park, in the city's suburbs.
-As part of the planning for the first Chinese People's Political Consultative Conference Zhou Enlai decided that Hauiren Hall in Zhongnanhai would be ideal, but he did not initially recommend it during meetings at the party headquarters.
+Mao and the other party leaders initially made their headquarters at Xiangshan Park, in the city's suburbs.
+As part of the planning for the first Chinese People's Political Consultative Conference Zhou Enlai decided that, with some modifications, Huairen Hall in Zhongnanhai would be ideal, but he did not initially recommend it during meetings to become the party headquarters.
 In these early months, Zhou would commute into Beijing for work.
 However, because of the poor quality of the roads, he would often stay at Zhongnanhai instead of traveling home in the evening.
 It was Ye Jianying, the interim administrator of Beijing, who ultimately recommended Zhongnanhai as the party headquarters for security reasons.
-Mao Zedong initially refused to move into Zhongnanhai, not wanting to be equated with an emperor.
+Mao initially refused to move into Zhongnanhai because of its imperial associations.
 Zhou Enlai nonetheless agreed to the move, as did the majority of the Politburo.
 Since then, Zhongnanhai has served as the principal center of government in the People's Republic of China.

-The People's Republic government built many of the structures that are visible today in the compound.
-The compound itself housed the CCP Central Committee, as well as the State Council.
-Early leaders, such as Mao Zedong, Zhou Enlai, and Deng Xiaoping lived in the compound.
+When the CCP leaders first moved into the compound, many of the buildings were dilapidated and gardens overgrown from years of neglect.
+Zhongnanhai also lacked either a modern administrative office complex or a purpose-built auditorium for government meetings.
+These deficiencies prompted the construction of West Building compound and the complete remodeling of Huairen Hall by 1954, along with numerous other architectural changes.
+Early party and state leaders were assigned residences in Zhongnanhai on an ad hoc basis, often using houses built for servants of the Qing court, or by repurposing buildings intended for other purposes.